-A healthy diet plays a major role in the appearance of your skin.
+A healthy diet plays a significant role in the appearance of your skin.
 Research by the American Journal of Clinical Nutrition showed who consumed vitamin C had fewer wrinkles and dryness in their skin.
 Foods that contain hyaluronic acid (HA) also come highly recommended.
-This is because HA has been scientifically proven to hydrate the skin and reduce the appearance of wrinkles making it appear healthier, younger and more supple.
-Sources of HA include potatoes, sweet potatoes, leafy vegetables, bone broth, lean proteins, especially from animals, soy products and fruits that are packed with Vitamin C. Other foods that improve your skin appearance include melons, walnuts, salmon, berries and avocados.
+This is because HA has been scientifically proven to hydrate the skin and reduce the appearance of wrinkles, making it appear healthier, younger, and more supple.
+Sources of HA include potatoes, sweet potatoes, leafy vegetables, bone broth, lean proteins, especially from animals, soy products, and fruits that are packed with Vitamin C. Other foods that improve your skin appearance include melons, walnuts, salmon, berries and avocados.

 Improve Your Daily Routine

 Many times, you will find the elderly avoid taking showers.
-This is because they tire quickly, get cold faster and lose their sense of balance as they age.
+This is because they tire quickly, get cold faster, and lose their sense of balance as they age.
 Nevertheless, cleaning the skin is an essential part of any skincare routine.
-Seniors should bathe once or twice a week for not more than 10 minutes according to Medical News Today.
-Bathingshould be done with warm and not hot water which strips the skin of natural oils essential in keeping it moisturized.
+Seniors should bathe once or twice a week for not more than 10 minutes, according to Medical News Today.
+It would be best if you bathed with warm and not hot water because hot water strips the skin of natural oils essential in keeping it moisturized.
 Replace bar soaps with fragrance-free, mild and creamy cleansers or emollients.
 During your shower, apply healing masks on your face.
 These help to minimize the appearance of wrinkles.
-Ensure you leave some water on the skin after during yourself with a towel to provide extra moisture.
+Ensure you leave some water on the skin after drying yourself with a towel to provide extra moisture.
 Your skin will thank you for it.
 Apply moisturizer in less than 3 minutes after your shower and during the day.

 Protect Yourself from The Sun

-Smoking inhibits blood flow to vessels that cover the utmost part of the skin making it look pale.
-It also reduces the nutrients and oxygen penetrating the skin hence reducing the elasticity and strength of the skin which naturally already suffers when you age.
+Smoking inhibits blood flow to vessels that cover the utmost part of the skin, making it look pale.
+It also reduces the nutrients and oxygen penetrating the skin hence reducing the elasticity and strength of the skin, which naturally already suffers when you age.
 These effects lead to the development of wrinkles and increase the possibility of getting skin cancer.
-Avoiding smoking prevents the onset of the above-mentioned effects.
+Avoiding smoking prevents the onset of the effects mentioned above.

-Skin changes as you age are perfectly normal.
-It just means you have to go an extra mile when it comes to your skin care routine to get that vibrant looking skin.
-Skin care routine aside, it is advisable for the elderly to regularly visit dermatologists.
+It is perfectly normal for you to notices changes in your skin as you get older.
+It just means you have to go the extra mile when it comes to your skincare routine to get that vibrant looking skin.
+Skincare routine aside, it is advisable for the elderly to visit dermatologists regularly.
 This is because of the chances of getting skin diseases such as skin cancer increase as one gets older.
 Regular screening can help curb such conditions before they become problematic.